 As a school we ensure we listen to the ideas and thoughts of the children who attend here.
 It is vital to us that they have a shared ownership and responsibility for the school and they love school as much as the adults who work here!

-The children in FS2, Year 1 & Year 2 all completed a pupil questionnaire (year 2 children completed them in pairs) and the results are below.
+All children in KS1 completed a pupil questionnaire and the results are below.